SeyZiiZ/Bunch-Projects/README.md

 # Bunch-Projects
-A bunch of projects ive made for trainning
+A bunch of projects i've made for training
 They are written in different technologies
 Just here to train